-- whether the school district denied the Student FAPE by failing to conduct evaluations, hold ARC meetings, modify BIPs, etc. after the Student returned to Hardin County in the Spring of 2016, - 5) whether the school district denied the Student FAPE by failing to implement appropriate social skills services at Middle School, - 6) whether the school district denied the Student FAPE by making changes in a BIP before completing another FBA, - 7) whether the school district denied the Student FAPE by proposing a change of placement prior to completing a previously authorized FBA, and - 8) whether the school district denied the Student FAPE by failing to give proper notice of the November 15, 2017 ARC meeting and by failing to provide the parent with a copy of the notes from that meeting.
+- whether the school district denied the Student FAPE by failing to conduct evaluations, hold ARC meetings, modify BIPs, etc. after the Student returned to Hardin County in the Spring of 2016, - social skills services at Middle School, - 6) whether the school district denied the Student FAPE by making changes in a BIP before completing another FBA, - 7) whether the school district denied the Student FAPE by proposing a change of placement prior to completing a previously authorized FBA, and - whether the school district denied the Student FAPE by failing to give proper notice of the November 15, 2017 ARC meeting and by failing to provide the parent with a copy of the notes from that meeting.